mediadrop/mediadrop/README.txt

-MediaCore - A video, audio, and podcast publication platform. http://mediacorecommunity.org/
+MediaCore Community Edition - A video, audio, and podcast publication platform. http://mediacorecommunity.org/

 Installation documentation can be found at: